golioth/docs/docs/services/2-getting-started/1-overview.md

 * Setting up your account
 * Creating a project
-* Creating and adding a device that project
+* Creating and adding a device to that project
 * Authorizing the device to accept and send data to the Golioth cloud